-Teleflora sent this fabulous patriotic flower bouquet and I knew that would be my centerpiece.
+Teleflora sent a fabulous patriotic flower bouquet and I knew that would be my centerpiece.
 I wanted to serve thematic foods (things that are red, white, and blue) but I also didn't want to do anything heavy or over the top.
 I decided on blue corn chips with a sour cream and tomato dip.
 To prevent the sour cream from getting everywhere, I used a medium sized circle cookie cutter to keep it in place.
 As you can see, I used a mini envelope and a vial of glitter to create food place cards.

 I made fruit cups using whipped cream cheese, blueberries, and strawberries.
 You can add whipped cream on top or use honey from these quick honey packs from Wedderspoon.
 (These things are a life savor, by the way.
 Easy to use and perfect for on-the-go).

 To make paper plates a little bit more exciting, I punched three holes in the side and knotted red, white, and blue bakers twine.
 I used mini envelopes and a tiny version of the fruit tin to make place cards for guests.